-Alternatively, the False Profits that National Note transferred to the Defendant are avoidable as fraudulent transfers and recoverable from the Defendant under UFTA §§ 25-6-6(1), 25-6-8(1)(a) and 25-6-9(2).
+Alternatively, the False Profits are avoidable as fraudulent transfers under UFTA §§ 25-6-6(1) and 25-6-8(1)(a).

 Section 25-6-6(1) defines a fraudulent transfer as follows:

 - (1) A transfer made or obligation incurred by a debtor is fraudulent as to a creditor whose claim arose before the transfer was made or the obligation was incurred if: - (a) the debtor made the transfer or incurred the obligation without receiving a reasonably equivalent value in exchange for the transfer or obligation; and - (b) the debtor was insolvent at the time of or became insolvent as a result of the transfer or obligation.